Cecilia Kadzamira: Political career and influence

 She made many decisions as Banda became older and could no longer run the affairs of the country.
 When Banda turned senile, she unsuccessfully tried to influence him to sponsor John Tembo as his successor in the party.
 Though Tembo had been acting in Banda's place in his absence, Banda handed the MCP political baton to Gwanda Chakuamba.

 Relationship with Banda

-She was a confidante and friend of Hastings Banda.
+She was a confidante and friend of Hastings Banda from 1958.
+He had previously had a long term and adulterous relationship with Margaret Marene French.
+She was also a nurse and her husband named Banda as the correspondent in his divorce.
+Margaret had been with him since the second world war when he was a lodger at Margaret and her husband's house.
+She was with him too in Ghana.

-Her influence over his political and personal decisions played a significant role in the development of Banda and Malawi.
+Kadzamira's influence over his political and personal decisions played a significant role in the development of Banda and Malawi.
 The two friends were inseparable, and she influenced many aspects of his life such as who he had access to, reading materials, knowledge that was passed to him, and policies he signed.

 When she and Banda were going through a difficult time, Banda banned the song "Cecilia" by Simon and Garfunkel because of its lyrics that hit too close to home, such as "Cecilia, I'm down on my knees, I'm beggin' you please to come home..."